skichrome/android-emulator/readme.md

 packages will be available on other Distributions.
 A symbolic link is created for adb and sdkmanager to be able to use it from anywhere.

+These scripts are intended to be used in a non virtualized environment or in other virtualisation system than Docker.
+For docker you can use dockerfile to build an image with all needed.

 ### List of available options
 * `-v=VALUE | --version=VALUE` : override android SDK version value.
 * `-p=VALUE | --path=VALUE` : override android SDK location on disk.